 Generally, the impact of the market value change of index options on asset values aligns closely with the movement of the embedded derivative liability held for the Company's fixed-index products such that the net effect upon pretax earnings is negligible (i.e. net realized and unrealized gains/(losses) included in net investment income approximate the change in contract interest associated with the corresponding embedded derivative liability change).
 However, other aspects of the embedded derivatives can cause deviations to occur between the change in index option asset values included in net investment income and the change in the embedded derivative liability included in contract interest.
 As noted in the discussion of net investment income, the collection of asset management fees in a period can cause investment income to increase marginally higher than contract interest expense since these collected fees are deducted from indexed interest credited to policyholders.
-During the years ended December 31, 2019, 2018, and 2017, asset management fees collected were \$15.9 million, \$24.3 million, and \$31.8 million, respectively.
+The asset management fees collected as shown above reflect the level of realized option gains incurred during these periods.

-Accounting rules require the embedded derivative liability to include a projection of asset management fees estimated to be collected in the succeeding fiscal year.
-This projection is based upon the most recent performance of the reference equity index.
-Increases in projected asset management fees collected reduce contract interest expense while decreases in projected asset management fees collected increase contract interest expense.
-During the years ended December 31, 2019, 2018, and 2017, contract interest was increased/(decreased) by \$(33.6) million, \$17.6 million, and \$6.9 million, respectively, for these projection changes.
-The increases to contract interest expense reflect lower estimated asset management fees to be collected while the decrease to contract interest expense represents an increase to the amount of asset management fees estimated to be collected.
-Refer to Note (3) Derivative Investments in the accompanying Notes to Consolidated Financial Statements for further information.
+Accounting rules require the embedded derivative liability to include a projection of asset management fees estimated to be collected in the succeeding fiscal year due to the Company's historical practice of purchasing options priced to incorporate an expected probability of collecting asset management fees (referred to as "at the money hedging").
+This projection for the embedded derivative liability is based upon the most recent performance of the reference equity index.
+Increases in projected asset management fees to be collected reduce contract interest expense while decreases in projected asset management fees to be collected increase contract interest expense.
+During the years ended December 31, 2020, 2019, and 2018, contract interest was increased/(decreased) by \$34.4 million, \$(33.6) million, and \$17.6 million, respectively, for the projected change in asset management fees to be collected.
+During 2020, the Company changed its embedded derivative hedging process to incorporate "out of the money" hedging which reduces option costs and eliminates probability projections of collected asset management fees going forward.
+As the current inventory of annual hedges under the prior method continue to roll over during 2021, the embedded derivative liability component for projected asset management fees to be collected will be phased out.
+Refer to Note (3) Derivative Investments in the accompanying Notes to Consolidated Financial Statements in this report for further information.